 Handshake is a tool that connects students and alumni directly with employers and opportunities, along with career advisors and career-related events and workshops.
 Handshake was created with students in mind and hosts the largest number of opportunities specifically for students and new college graduates.

-In 2019-2020, employers from more than 60 industries posted over 36,000 opportunities to VCU’s Handshake platform, including jobs, internships, cooperative education, experiential learning, fellowships, graduate school programs and assistantships, on-campus student employment and volunteer opportunities.
+In 2022-2023, employers posted 102,633 opportunities to VCU’s Handshake platform, including jobs, internships, cooperative education, experiential learning, fellowships, graduate school programs and assistantships, on-campus student employment and volunteer opportunities.

 How to use Handshake